 Price: Depends on workshop and location; typically from free to $90

-Bluehost: This domain name, as well as others I own, are all hosted on Bluehost.
-Bluehost is really easy to use with WordPress because it offers a one-click installation.
+Bluehost: Bluehost is really easy to use with WordPress because it offers a one-click installation.
 They also have pretty awesome customer service online and over the phone.
 You can even add multiple domains to your hosting account, which is great.
-I have about ten domains right now being hosted on my Bluehost account.
+Because it’s so cheap, it’s a good beginner-friendly option (and where I got started!).

-ConvertKit: ConvertKit is an email service provider geared toward bloggers.
+ConvertKit: ConvertKit is an email service provider geared toward podcasters, and other businesses who are building audiences.
 Unlike other competitors in a similar price range, ConvertKit offers advanced email marketing automation features.
 (Think tags, segments, triggers, drip emails, and more.)
 If you’re a blogger and would like to automate your email marketing, check out ConvertKit.

 Buffer: Schedule your social media posts in advance with Buffer.
 The service has other awesome tools, like the ability to add multiple users to accounts, suggested posts, ability to add various RSS feeds, etc. Free and paid plans are available.

 Teachable: Similar to an online classroom, Teachable is a learning management system for creating and teaching courses.
 With millions of students and over 20,00 active courses, content creators can effortlessly create an online course and upload them with powerful features for selling your course, such as discount codes and affiliate tracking.

 Want to start blogging?
 Then you MUST download my ultimate guide!

 Lucid Chart: In-browser program where you can make all different kinds of charts and diagrams.
 It’s great for wireframing and mind-mapping.
 They also offer premium and enterprise memberships so that you can collaborate with others on a team—in real-time, even.